spinofsf/SDC-Advanced-lane-detection/README.md

 ####3.
 Perspective transform

 The thresholded image is then run through a Perspective tranform to generate a birds-eye view image.
-This is accomplished by the opencv functions
+This is accomplished by the opencv functions `cv2.getPerspectiveTransform()` and `cv2.warpPerspective()`

 ```python
     M = cv2.getPerspectiveTransform(src, dst)